Is Your Antenna Holding Back Your Rural Broadband Speeds?

 You Might Be Paying for Speed You’re Not Getting

 We’ve seen customers paying $119–$179 per month for 4G service and only getting 5–10 Mbps.
-With the right antenna and setup, that can jump to 30, 50, or even 100+ Mbps in some areas.
+With the right antenna and setup, that can jump to 20, 50, or even 100+ Mbps in some areas.

 We Can Help (Even If You’re Not in Our Coverage Area)

-If you’re unsure whether your current setup is holding you back, or want some advice, we’re happy to help.
+If you’re unsure whether your current setup is holding you back, or if you want some advice, we’re happy to help.
 Even if you’re outside our installation area, we can usually point you in the right direction or suggest a better antenna type for your needs.

 👉 Learn more about WombatWireless4G+